 (i) precluded from attending at a polling place; or

-(ii) precluded from voting throughout the hours of polling on polling day or throughout the greater part of those hours;
+(ii) precluded from voting throughout the hours of polling on polling day or throughout the greater part of those hours,

-(f) is by reason of —

-(i) serving a sentence of imprisonment for an offence; or

-(ii) being otherwise in lawful custody or detention,

-precluded from attending at a polling place,
+[(f) deleted]

 may after the polling day has been publicly announced by the Government, make application for an early ballot paper.

 (1a) An elector may make an application for an early ballot paper at any time during the period referred to in subsection (1) to —

-(a) the Electoral Commissioner;
+(a) the Electoral Commissioner; or

-(b) the Deputy Electoral Commissioner;
+(b) the Deputy Electoral Commissioner; or

-(c) a Returning Officer for any district or region;
+(c) a Returning Officer for any district or region; or

-(d) an officer of the Western Australian Electoral Commission appointed by the Electoral Commissioner to issue early ballot papers;
+(d) an officer of the Western Australian Electoral Commission appointed by the Electoral Commissioner to issue early ballot papers; or

-(e) a registrar of the Magistrates Court; or
+(e) a registrar as defined in the Magistrates Court Act 2004 section 3, other than a Deputy Registrar appointed under section 26(5) of that Act; or

 (f) a person appointed in writing by the Electoral Commissioner.